djspears/PaloAlto/azure-LB-Sandwich/README.md

 # 2 VM-Series Firewalls in a load balancer sandwich along with two webservers

-NOTE---DO NOT USE!!!
-THIS IS STILL UNDER CONSTRUCTION AND DOES NOT YET WORK AS INTENDED!

 The intent of this ARM template is to deploy a firewall sandwich environment that includes:
 - One Public Load Balancer